 - The goal of our research is to better understand the cellular and molecular regulation of cardiovascular function in health and disease.
 We investigate the signaling mechanisms of cell-cell and cell-matrix interactions in the microcirculation during inflammation, trauma, infection, sepsis, atherosclerosis, diabetes, and metastatic tumor development.
 A unique aspect of our studies is the emphasis on translating novel molecular mechanisms into systemic pathophysiology via integrative analyses of human, animal, and cell models of diseases.
 Techniques utilized in these studies include intravital microscopy, 3D fluorescence imaging, fluorescence resonance energy transfer, electric cell-substrate impedance sensor, cell isometric tension, and state-of-the-art molecular approaches including gene knockout and mutation.
 Our research has been continuously supported by the National Institutes of Health.

-- Rigor RR, Shen Q, Pivetti CD, Wu MH, and Yuan SY Myosin light chain kinase signaling in endothelial barrier dysfunction.
+- Rigor RR, Shen Q, Pivetti CD, Wu MH, Yuan SY.
+Myosin light chain kinase signaling in endothelial barrier dysfunction.
 Med Res Rev. 33: 911, 2013.

-- Lee ES, Van Spyk EN, Chun KC, Pitts RL, Wu MH, and Yuan SY Monocytic adhesion molecule expression and monocyte-endothelial cell dysfunction are increased in patients with peripheral vascular disease versus patients with abdominal aortic aneurysms.
+- Lee ES, Van Spyk EN, Chun KC, Pitts RL, Wu MH, Yuan SY.
+Monocytic adhesion molecule expression and monocyte-endothelial cell dysfunction are increased in patients with peripheral vascular disease versus patients with abdominal aortic aneurysms.
 J Surg Res.
 177: 378, 2012.

-- Shen Q, Lee ES, Pitts RL, Wu MH, and Yuan SY TIMP-2 regulates MMP-2 mediated endothelial barrier dysfunction and breast cancer cell transmigration through lung microvascular endothelial cells.
+- Shen Q, Lee ES, Pitts RL, Wu MH, Yuan SY.
+TIMP-2 regulates MMP-2 mediated endothelial barrier dysfunction and breast cancer cell transmigration through lung microvascular endothelial cells.
 Mol.
 Cancer Res.
 8: 939-951, 2010.